tramlinehq/tramline/README.md

 ## Features ✨

+### Release dashboards

+A centralized dashboard to monitor and control all your mobile releases, that gives visibility into the release process to all stakeholders.

-### Release Trains
+### Release trains

-With our dynamic workflow model, you can setup multiple trains and steps that chug along different deployment channels.
+Using the release train model, you can setup different types of releases as separate trains comprising of different steps.
+For e.g. your production release train can look completely different from the release train that does frequent internal deploys.

 ### Integrations

-We integrate with all the essential tools you need, including VCS, Notifications, CI/CD, and both App Store and Google Play Store.
-And we're always expanding to include even more.
+Connect with all the [essential tools](https://www.tramline.app/integrations) you use during your release cycle: version control, notifications, CI/CD (build) servers, distribution services, and both App Store and Play Store.

-### Release Dashboards
+### Automations

-A control center where you can monitor all your releases and their statuses from one convenient location.
+Save time and reduce human error across the board by automating release-specific chores.
+For e.g.

+- Create a new release branch for every release
+- Create and merge release-specific branches, as determined by your branching strategy
+- Submit build to the Store only after explicit approval
+- Tag the final release build commit
+- Don't allow starting a new release unless previous release-specific commits have landed in the working branch

 ### Analytics

-Track all the release metadata you need to make informed decisions.
-From frequency and cycle time to build times and review times.
+Track and visualize release-specific metadata that you need to make informed decisions: release frequency, build times, review times, etc.

-### Automations
-Cutting release branches to submitting builds to stores, many things are already automatic and many more to come soon!
-[Keep an eye out](https://www.tramline.app/integrations)!

 ## Getting Started ⚙️

 To self-host Tramline on Render, follow these instructions.
 These steps can also be adapted for a Heroku deployment.
 Instructions for other platforms, including a dockerized setup will come in the future.